top of page

 Directions to SCHS Woodshop

 The address is 3000 Benton St., Santa Clara.
-The entrance to the woodshop is through the rightmost entrance (black gate) on Benton St. Once you enter the gate, drive all the way straight until you see the woodshop on the left.
+The entrance to the woodshop is through the rightmost entrance (black gate) on Benton St. Once you enter the gate, drive all the way straight until you come across a second security fence.
+The drive through gate on this fence usually remains closed but there is a pedestrian gate on the left end of that fence close to the building and you can walk in through there.
 Please note that you will not be able to get to the woodshop if you enter through any other entrance to the school.
 Park anywhere near the woodshop.